samir321-pixel/Cron_Mail_with_Django/README.md

 # Note Setup and Installation

-This document provides instructions for setting up and installing the "Note" application.
+This document provides instructions for setting up and installing the application.
 Please follow these steps to ensure a smooth installation process and to configure your email settings in the `settings.py` file.

 ## Prerequisites